 Original Research Article

-Perception of consumers about impact of E-waste (Electronic Waste) disposal on environment in Hyderabad city
+Perception of consumers about impact of E-Waste (Electronic Waste) Disposal on the Environment in Hyderabad City

 Abstract

-Growth in the IT and communication sectors has enhanced the usage of the electronic product exponentially world-wide.
-Faster upgradation and development of new electronic product is forcing consumers to purchase latest ones by discarding old electronic products is driving the ever-increasing production of electronic waste (e-waste) to the solid waste stream which contains hazardous components leading to a threat of deterioration in environmental conditions and mankind.
+Growth in the IT and communication sectors has enhanced the usage of electronic products exponentially worldwide.
+Faster upgrades and the development of new electronic products are forcing consumers to purchase the latest ones by discarding old electronic products, is driving the ever-increasing production of electronic waste (e-waste) into the solid waste stream.
+This contains hazardous components, leading to a threat of deterioration in environmental conditions and human health.

-With a view to minimize environmental impacts, collection schemes for e-waste management and awareness on its safe disposal, maximum re-use, recovery and recycling of valuable materials are being implemented.
-So, a study has been conducted to assess the perception of consumers on e-waste management.
-Random sampling method has been used for the purpose of gathering responses from 120 consumers of Hyderabad.
-The findings indicated that with the rise in general information respondents tend to purchase or replace more electronic items which leads to more E-waste generation.
-An inference was drawn from the results which showed that the socio-demographic profile characteristics were in positive association with the perception level of the respondents.
-Further, data suggests that there was an immediate need to develop the sense of awareness about proper disposal of discarded e-waste amongst consumers.
+With a view to minimizing environmental impacts, collection schemes for e-waste management and awareness of its safe disposal, maximum reuse, recovery, and recycling of valuable materials are being implemented.
+So, a study has been conducted to assess the perception of consumers regarding e-waste management.
+Random sampling method has been used for the purpose of gathering responses from 120 consumers in Hyderabad.
+The findings indicated that with the rise in general information, respondents tend to purchase or replace more electronic items, which leads to more E-waste generation.
+An inference was drawn from the results, which showed that the socio-demographic profile characteristics were in positive association with the perception level of the respondents.
+Further, data suggest that there is an immediate need to develop the sense of awareness about the proper disposal of discarded e-waste among consumers.

 Keywords:-E-waste, Perception, Consumers, Management